 You’ll want to make sure you have an ample amount of time here to enjoy weaving your way up and down the streets stopping in the different shops and even cafes.
 Being a fishing village, you can bet that you can also get your fill of some of the finest seafood right here in Lunenburg, Nova Scotia.

-See what makes this town of Lunenburg, with a rich history including a huge role in rum-running during the prohibition, the unique 18th and 19th-century architecture, and more such an incredible place to vacation to and one of the best Nova Scotia towns to visit.
+See what makes this town of Lunenburg, with a rich history including a huge role in rum-running during the prohibition, the unique 18th and 19th-century architecture, and more such an incredible place to vacation to and one of the best Nova Scotia towns to visit!

 Town of Lunenburg Travel Guide

-Things to do in Lunenburg
+What to do in Lunenburg

 It’s no surprise that most things to do in Lunenburg involve boating or fishing seeing how it’s a waterfront town.
 One of the most famous things to do in Lunenburg is visit the Blue Nose II, a replica of the fishing and racing schooner Bluenose, whose image you can find on the Canadian dime.